nygardk/react-share/README.md

 ShareButtons work on all browsers.

-ShareCounts works on all browsers, with the exception of Google Plus share count working only on IE11 and newer (XHR CORS problem).
+ShareCounts works on all browsers.

 ## Compatibility